scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 Parmenides' argument works on the former reading, but not the latter reading.

+## Aristotle

+Aristotle was not willing to deny even the existence of generation and destruction; he thought it more likely that Parmenides had erred than that our believes in such change were false.
+He did, though, respect Parmenides, and he thought responding appropriately required properly characterizing the most basic structure of change, on the one hand, and clearly describing the proper subjects of generation and destruction.
+We will focus on his account of change first.

+**Claim 1: all change occurs between contraries**

 > White comes from not-white, and not from any not-white, but from black or some intermediate.
 Similarly, musical comes to be from non-musical, but not from any thing other than musical, but from unmusical or any intermediate state there may be.
 [188b1]

 > Nor again do things pass away into the first chance thing; white does not pass into musical (except, it may be, accidentally), but into not-white—and not into any chance thing which is not white, but into black or an intermediate; musical passes into not-musical–and not into any chance thing other than musical, but into unmusical or any intermediate state there may be.
 [188b4]

 > If then this is true, everything that comes to be or passes away comes from, or passes into, its contrary or an intermediate state.
 [188b21]

+Distinguish two claims:

+1. Socrates becomes healthy from being not-healthy.
+2. Socrates becomes healthy from being sick.

+Our first claim may appear to speak about what does not exist, i.e., about the non-existence of health.
+But, the second claim speak of some existing thing, i.e., it speaks about the existing sickness that Socrates possessed.
+Aristotle wants to emphasize that change can be described in ways that avoid speaking about what does not exist.

 In any change, there is a subject that persists through the change and there are two contraries.